-ISSUE .07 is a not-for-profit organisation that aims to shed light on the potential of emerging photographers and support their growth process.
+ISSUE .07 is a digital platform that aims to shed light on the potential of emerging photographers and support their growth process.
 We are committed to widen their network within the global art market by involving them in innovative and groundbreaking projects.
 We explore photographers' artistic research in depth by offering advisory sessions, exhibitions, events, and editorial initiatives.

 ISSUE .07 was born while attending an elective in Photography at Sotheby’s Institute of Art in London.
 We had the opportunity to collaborate with the Photo London e-magazine by curating the issue n.07.
 We acknowledged the potential of the photography market and the challenges experienced by emerging photographers.
 Following our backgrounds and the limited opportunities available for them in breaking through, we founded ISSUE .07.
 We are genuinely interested in uncovering hidden talents and broadening the photography market.